Aortic valve with stenosis

+Your treatment will likely depend on how much the valve is narrowed and if you have symptoms.
 If you have mild or moderate aortic valve stenosis and you don't have symptoms, your doctor will see you regularly to check your heart.
-You probably will not have surgery until your stenosis is severe or until the benefits of surgery outweigh the risks.

 What happens when you have aortic valve stenosis?

-When you have aortic valve stenosis, your heart has to work harder to pump blood through the aortic valve.
-Over time, the valve gets narrower.
-This can cause chest pain, dizziness, fainting, or shortness of breath.
-You may need to have the valve replaced if the stenosis gets worse.
+When you have aortic valve stenosis, the valve gets narrower over time.
+Your heart has to work harder to pump blood through the aortic valve.
+Symptoms include chest pain, dizziness, and shortness of breath.
+Stenosis can lead to heart failure.
+You may choose to have the valve replaced if the stenosis gets worse.